techstreams/TSDynamicUrls/README.md

 # TSDynamicUrls

-**TSDynamicUrls** is an [Apps Script](https://www.google.com/script/start/) powered URL generator for Google Docs, Sheets, Slides, Drawings & Forms to assists users in leveraging the URL power of Google documents.
+**TSDynamicUrls** is an [Apps Script](https://www.google.com/script/start/) powered URL generator for Google Docs, Sheets, Slides, Drawings & Forms to assists users in leveraging the power of Google document URLs.

 See the following blog posts for more information and getting started guides: